bpswenson/warpsim/docs/aoi.md

 - Keep the AOI LP’s payloads trivially-copyable (they are), and keep all fanout logic in one place (a single “driver/weapon” LP).
 - Use deterministic `EntityId` assignment (like `(ownerLPId<<32)|localId`) so hit lists are stable.
 - If you want late-message/rollback stress tests, use a throttled transport in the example, but for “smoke tests” prefer FIFO delivery.

+## Helpers

+- If you want less boilerplate for sending AOI updates/queries and decoding results, use the small convenience wrapper in `src/aoi_client.hpp`.
+- For random numbers in models, use the stateless RNG helpers described in [random.md](random.md).

+If your model already has its own spatial index, routing layer, or “interest management” system, you can skip `AoiLP` entirely and still follow the same pattern.

+## Testing and demos

+If you want to write explicit rollback demonstrations/tests (e.g., inject a straggler after processing a later event), you can step the kernel one event at a time with `Simulation::run_one()`.